Day 1: Arrive at Amritsar by evening.

 Day to visit Amritsar, translates as “pool of nectar” is surrounding the Sikh Golden Temple.
 A causeway connects to the temple in the middle of the pool.
 A Sikh high priest reads the holy book, sitting on the east side of the temple, attracts pilgrims from all over the world.

-Visit one of the biggest community kitchens in the world.
-Most fascinating action of work here done by volunteers who helps to peel, chop, cook, wash dishes and serve free meals to the thousands of devotees.
+Amritsar translates as “pool of nectar” is surrounding the Sikh Golden Temple.
+A causeway connects to the temple in the middle of the pool.
+A Sikh high priest reads the holy book, sitting on the east side of the temple, and attracts pilgrims from all over the world.Visit one of the biggest community kitchens in the world.
+Most fascinating action of work here is done by volunteers who help to peel, chop, cook, wash dishes and serve free meals to thousands of devotees.

-Day 3, Amritsar to Dharamsala, Mecleodganj, (1830m) 190 kms, 6h.
+Day 3, Amritsar to Dharamsala, Mcleodganj, (1830m) 190 kms, 6h.

-Day 4, Visit Dharamsala (1830 m).
+Day 4, Visit Dharamsala (1830 m)

-Morninng visit the impressive Namgyal monastery is surrounded by a row of prayer wheels, and houses larger-than-life images of the Buddha: Padmasambhava and Avalokteshwara.
-Tsuglagkhang complex is the most important Buddhist monument of Mac Leod Ganj and has an interesting collection of sacred texts based on the teaching of Buddha, the centre of medicine and astrology.
+Morning visit to the impressive Namgyal monastery is surrounded by a row of prayer wheels that houses larger-than-life images of Buddha: Padmasambhava and Avalokteshwara.
+Tsuglagkhang complex is the most important Buddhist monument of McLeodganj and has an interesting collection of sacred texts based on the teaching of Buddha, the center of medicine and astrology.

 Day 5, Dharamsala to Palampur – 50 kms.